 You can easily restore the windows and other data files by clicking on “select another data to restore files from”.
 In the list that follows, you just need to select the particular backup to restore your lost files.

 Create Automatic Backup in Windows 10 to Save Data

 Windows 10 offers a very handy feature to backup up not only the system files but also the files or folders from the storage device.
-Scheduling the backups at your convenient time, saving the backup at a network location or external drive are other features that needs a mention here.
-Windows 10 offers a single click recovery to restore your windows settings, drivers and also your vital files.
+Scheduling the backups at your convenient time, and saving the backup at a network location or external drive are other features that need a mention here.
+Windows 10 offers a single-click recovery to restore your windows settings, drivers, and also your vital files.